-New paper on modeling: Maria Bauza and Alberto Rodriguez.
+Paper on modeling: Maria Bauza and Alberto Rodriguez.
 A probabilistic data-driven model for planar pushing.
-To appear at ICRA 2017 (arXiv).
+ICRA 2017 (arXiv).

 Each data file corresponds to one straight push and contains the interaction forces and the positions of the object and the pusher.
 In particular, each file contains three kinds of measurement:

 The conventions used to define the centers of the objects and their orientation will be explained later.
 Note the time is not synchronized among the three measurements.
 We suggest to use resample() function in matlab or pandas in python to synchronize them.

 Friction map data: the image data for Fig 3 (a) in the paper is now available here.

 This new data set contains 100 repetitions of each push considered.
 The pusher follows a straight trajectory of 1cm long at 20mm/s and the pushed object is 'rect1'.
 The type of push considered have diferent initial contact angles and contact points: